Rorima/html_css/notes.md

 ```

 ###### relative
 The relative value will place the element based on its normal positioning.
-For example, an h1 is placed at the top and on the left side, so if you give the value "relative", it will be place relative to that position (upper corner, left side).
+For example, an h1 is placed at the top and on the left side, so if you give the value "relative", it will be placed relative to that position (upper corner, left side).

 ```
 #more-or-less-center{